Updated: October 16 2023

 2. Create a Theme

-Make sure to give people advanced notice so they can plan accordingly for your theme.
+Let your creativity flow when thinking of some themes for your virtual happy hour ideas.
+Just make sure to give people advanced notice so they can plan accordingly for your theme.

-3. Implement a Dress Code
+3. Have a Dress Code

-- A certain colour of clothing
+- A certain color of clothing

 4. Mix Up Your Zoom Backgrounds

+Did you know?
+Zoom lets you change up your background, leaving so much room for fun and creativity!
 So, rather than showing your home office (or wherever it is you’re working from), you can customize your background to be a bit more unique.

 The options are endless, but if you’re looking for some inspiration, you could choose: